patrickkunka/easydropdown/README.md

 #### Select

 This is the actual select element passed to the `easydropdown()` factory function on instantiation.
-Once the dropdown markup has been generated, the original `select` element is injected inside the head after the "value" component, and given the class name shown below (`'edd-select'` by default).
+Once the dropdown markup has been generated, the original `select` element is appended to the head, and given the class name shown below (`'edd-select'` by default).

-It is held inside the head so that we can give the dropdown tab focus, and support various other keyboard functionality.
-For this reason, the `<select>` element must be invisible but not hidden.
+It is held inside the head in order to maintain tab-to-focus and various other keyboard-related functionality.
+For this reason, the `<select>` element must be invisible (e.g `opacity: 0`) but not hidden (e.g. `display: none`).

-When in native mode, we can target the select element using the `native` state on the "root" parent above in order to ensure that the select UI is visible when open.
+When in native mode, we can target the select element using the "native" state on the "root" parent above in order to ensure that the select UI is visible when open.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |